-- 25.8.
-All prescription safety glasses shall be purchased or serviced within the City of Lodi.
+- 25.8 All prescription safety glasses shall be purchased or serviced within the City of Lodi.
 Employees shall have their choice of any local optometrist.
-The employee shall pay directly to the optometrist any fees for prescription examination or related extra charges. - 25.9.
-Prior to issuance of a replacement pair of prescription safety glasses for payment by the City, the employee shall discuss with and receive approval from the immediate supervisor and department head.
+The employee shall pay directly to the optometrist any fees for prescription examination or related extra charges. - 25.9 Prior to issuance of a replacement pair of prescription safety glasses for payment by the City, the employee shall discuss with and receive approval from the immediate supervisor and Department Head.
 The criteria for issuance of a replacement pair of safety glasses are as follows: - 1.
 If safety glasses are damaged due to an accident on the job, the safety glasses will be replaced and paid for by the City. - 2.
 If safety glasses are lost or damaged off the job, the employee will pay the total amount for replacement. - 3.
-If an employee requires a change of prescription for safety glasses, the employee must submit a written statement from the eye doctor stating that the prescription change is necessary. - 3.
-If safety glasses are unsafe due to normal wear and tear, the City shall approve a replacement pair as specified above. - 25.10.
-The following conditions on the part of any applicable employee shall be grounds for the cost of the employee's issued safety glasses to be deducted from the employee's payroll check after a determination of cost has been made by the City: - 1.
+If an employee requires a change of prescription for safety glasses, the employee must submit a written statement from the eye doctor stating that the prescription change is necessary. - 4.
+If safety glasses are unsafe due to normal wear and tear, the City shall approve a replacement pair as specified above. - 25.10 The following conditions on the part of any applicable employee shall be grounds for the cost of the employee's issued safety glasses to be deducted from the employee's payroll check after a determination of cost has been made by the City: - 1.
 Where the city would be required to replace issued safety glasses due to abuse by the employee. - 2.
 Failure on the part of an applicable employee to wear or utilize issued safety glasses unless otherwise agreed to in writing. - 3.
-Failure on the part of an applicable employee to return issued safety glasses, regardless of condition, upon separation from City service.
+Failure on the part of an applicable employee to return issued safety glasses, regardless of condition, upon separation from City service. - 25.11 The City and IBEW mutually agree to move the discussion on Safety standards to an adhoc committee and agree to conduct the initial committee meeting no later than 60 days from ratification of this MOU.
+Should no mutual agreement be reached between the parties on Safety standards, Article XXV Safety will remain status quo for the term of this MOU.